Roma1011/Injectify/README.md

 ### 📦 Installation
-Just clone or include the DiÆon class in your project.
+Just clone or include the Injectify class in your project.
 No external dependencies are required.

 ## 📖 Usage
 ### 🔷 1.
 Define your services and annotate them with the appropriate lifetime attribute:

 ### Example 1: Scoped
 ```
-using DiÆon.Attributes;
+using Injectify.Attributes;

 [Scoped]
 public interface IScopedLogger